sharpbrowser/SharpBrowser/README.md

 ## Customization

-- To configure the browser branding, name, URL, default search engine, modify the `BrowserConfig` class.
+- To configure the browser branding, name, URL, default search engine, default proxy, modify the `BrowserConfig` class.

 - To configure the tab style colors, modify the `BrowserTabStyle` class.

-- To enable Javascript, WebGL, LocalStorage can be found in the `BrowserConfig` class.
+- To enable Javascript, WebGL, WebRTC, LocalStorage, modify the `BrowserConfig` class.

+- To customize the page context-menu, modify `ContextMenuHandler.OnBeforeContextMenu` function, and then implement the command inside `ContextMenuHandler.OnContextMenuCommand`.

+- To setup how web app permissions are handled, modify `PermissionHandler.OnShowPermissionPrompt` (some flags are already inside `BrowserConfig` and can easily be changed).